Petra, authentic jewel of Jordan

 3. Ticket fee and opening time

-We spent in Petra 1 day a half visiting the entire site and completing the trails mentioned.
-The first day we completed the Main trail, the Monastery trail and Treasury trail (prohibited); the second half-day the High Place of Sacrifice – Wadi al Fasara and al Khubtha trail, then we left the site around 1.30 pm to reach the Wadi Rum Desert.
+We spent in Petra 1 day and a half visiting the entire site and completing the trails mentioned.
+The first day we completed the Main trail, the Monastery trail and Treasury trail (unofficial); the second half-day the High Place of Sacrifice – Wadi al Farasa and al Khubtha trail, then we left the site around 1.30 pm to reach the Wadi Rum Desert.

 4. Petra by night

 5. Where to sleep in Petra

 Close to the visitor centre, you also find the following accommodations:

 6. Local guide/tour operator